NetSecPrajwal/PhishShield/README.md

-# PhishShield - AI-Powered Phishing Email Detector
+# PhishShield - A Phishing Email Detector

 PhishShield is a cybersecurity tool designed to analyze email content and detect phishing attempts using AI-based techniques.